maths/moodle-qtype_stack/doc/en/CAS/Maxima_plot.md

 Notes.

+* Some of these features are dependent on the version of Maxima you are using, e.g. implicit plots are only available from Maxima 46.0.
 * Currently STACK (PHP) calls Maxima, this in turn has `gnuplot` create a basic SVG image on the server and return a URL.
 * By default plots are surrounded by the `<div class="stack_plot">`.
 This puts whitespace around a plot, and places the plot in the centre of the screen.
 To suppress this `div` use the option `[plottags,false]`.
 * The default in Maxima is to include a legend consisting of a `string` representation of the plot.
 In STACK this is turned off by default.
 To switch it back on, use the command `[legend, true]`.
 Any other value of the option `legend` will respect the original command.